 The delay is meant to give the Parks Board time to consider a second option — simply adding interpretivesignage that could save the city the hassle of a state review.

 “I think, as an alternative, interpretive signage with context is a sound option,” Monique Odom, the head of Metro Parks, told board members at a meeting Tuesday.

 A 2013 state law says no monument can be moved without the permission of the Tennessee Historical Commission.
 In 2016, it rejected an attempt to remove a statue of Confederate General Nathan Bedford Forrest from a Memphis park.

 The city of Memphis defied the commission a year later by selling that park and another to a private nonprofit, which removed the Forrest memorial and two other Confederate monuments.
-That prompted litigation and a
+That prompted litigation and a state penalty.

-separate attempt in 2017 to remove a bust of Forrest at the Tennessee State Capitol was rejected by the State Capitol Commission.)
+(A separate attempt in 2017 to remove a bust of Forrest at the Tennessee State Capitol was rejected by the State Capitol Commission.)

 In Nashville, moving the Confederate Private Monument has been part of a redevelopment plan for Centennial for several years.
 Apart from a vandalism in June, the bronze memorial has attracted scant attention, so parks officials have suggested moving it to a nearby hill, where it could be included in an interpretation of the Battle of Nashville.

 But even that would require going through the Tennessee Historical Commission.